sunny-g/crypton/server/doc/tutorial.md

 ## Accounts

 Each user has an account with optional arbitrary plaintext data up to TODO kb.
-You can ask `crypton` to generate and account, which creates all necessary keyfiles:
+You can ask `crypton` to generate an account, which creates all necessary keyfiles:

 ````javascript
 var handle = 'inputFromUser';